Half-Life Calculator

 What is radioactive decay?

-Radioactive decay describes the process that occurs when unstable isotopes expel energy as radiation and diminish or decay in their quantity over a period of time.
+Radioactive decay describes the process that occurs when unstable isotopes expel energy as radiation and diminish or decomposition in their quantity over a period of time.
 A half-life calculator is a way to estimate this decay using various substances.